srazmjo/Workshop1/project3.md

 Below you can find the Population per grid cell distribution across Léboumbi-Leyou.
 As it appears, there are three main urbanzied areas in the center and north.
 The western part of Léboumbi-Leyou appears to be uninhabited with near to 0 population per grid cell.
 The reason that population is densely populated on the eastern part is that Léboumbi-Leyou is located on the west of Mpassa, a major business and trade center.
 Léboumbi-Leyou has a total population of 161099 based on the 2019 population raster downloaded from the WorldPop database.
 ![](Leyou_1.png)

 The following plot is one instance from a probability model (based on 2019 WorldPop data) used to distribute all 161,099 persons geospatially throughout Léboumbi-Leyou.
 Every point on this plot represents a person inhabiting Léboumbi-Leyou.
 As expected, this plot reinforces our population distribution plot shown before.
-There are three densely populated places while the western and norheastern parts are mostly uninhabited.
+There are three densely populated places while the western and northeastern parts are mostly uninhabited.
 ![](Leyou_2.png)

 Based on our population distribution model and the point per person plot, we plot a density map showing where in Léboumbi-Leyou are highly populated and where is uninhabited.
 Same as our previous observations, the western part seems mostly blue - meaning that it is not populated, while the central part of Léboumbi-Leyou is red - meaning that it has a higher density compared to other parts of Léboumbi-Leyou.